 Petrified wood has been unearthed in virtually all regions of the world, from Ecuador to Namibia.
 In many of the regions, the petrified wood is found in high concentrations after being formed from a prehistoric forest, and are known as petrified forests.
-Some examples of these forests include the Petrified Forest of Arizona in the United States, the Petrified Forest of Sarmiento, Argentina and Ecuador’s Puyango Petrified Forest.
+Some examples of these forests include the Petrified Forest of Arizona, the Petrified Forest of Sarmiento in Argentina, Petrified Forest of Lesvos in Greece, and Ecuador’s Puyango Petrified Forest.

 Puyango Petrified Forest, Ecuador